lionboomer/IDentify/README.md

 ## Time Schedule

-- [ ] Define project requirements and objectives: by 15th May
+- [ ] Read Lirature until 24th of May
-- [ ] Complete implementation of JavaScript data collection module: by 30th May
+- [ ] Complete implementation of JavaScript data collection module: by 10th of April
 - [ ] Build and train machine learning models: by 15th June
 - [ ] Develop AI-based anomaly detection system: by 30th June